How Many Granted Patents By US Patent Attorney Vic Lin

 What is not included in a search by patent attorney name?

-Keep in mind that some law firms choose not to show practitioner names on the patent certificates.
-Only the firm name is identified on the face of a patent.
-Therefore, trying to search for a practitioner’s name at such a firm may lead to little or no search results.
-You may need to search for the law firm name and then try to deduce the number of filings handled by a particular practitioner.
+Some law firms choose not to show practitioner names on the patent certificates.
+In those cases, only the firm name is identified on the face of the patents.
+Therefore, a search for a practitioner’s name at such a firm may lead to little or no search results.
+You might be able to search for only the firm name.

 PCT applications and foreign patents are not included in the PPUBS databases.